-- 4.12.1 Erosion Control.
 Prior to any construction taking place, a Storm Water Pollution Protection Plan (SWPPP) must be completed with a copy received by the Town.
-The subdivider/develop- er shall submit a plan and schedule for soil erosion and sedimentation control to the public works supervisor for approval.
-The subdivider/developer shall provide necessary erosion con- trol such as seeding for gentle slopes, grass sod for sharper slopes, with special grading and terracing in accordance with the plans approved by the public works supervisor and Planning Commission.
-All freshly excavated embankment areas not covered with satisfactory vegeta- tion shall be fertilized, mulched and seeded and/or shall have laid sod as required to prevent erosion.
+The subdivider/developer shall submit a plan and schedule for soil erosion and sedimentation control to the public works supervisor for approval.
+The subdivider/developer shall provide necessary erosion control such as seeding for gentle slopes, grass sod for sharper slopes, with special grading and terracing in accordance with the plans approved by the public works supervisor and Planning Commission.
+All freshly excavated embankment areas not covered with satisfactory vegetation shall be fertilized, mulched, and seeded and/or shall have laid sod as required to prevent erosion.
 Provisions shall be made to accommodate increased runoff caused by changed soil and surface conditions during development.
 Runoff shall be intercepted and safely conveyed to storm drains or natural outlets where it will not erode or flood land.
 Sediment basins shall be installed and maintained to collect sediment from runoff waters.
-If the public works super- visor determines that the necessary erosion control is not being provided by the subdivider/ developer, the public works supervisor shall officially notify the subdivider/developer of the problem.
+If the public works supervisor determines that the necessary erosion control is not being provided by the subdivider/developer, the public works supervisor shall officially notify the subdivider/developer of the problem.
 If the subdivider/developer has not begun to provide satisfactory erosion control within 15 days after the notice, the Town shall make the necessary improvements to eliminate the erosion problem documenting all expenses incurred.
-Prior to release of the surety instru- ment, all expenses incurred by the Town shall be paid in full by the subdivider/developer. - 4.12.2 Preservation of Trees and Re-vegetation.
-No trees of caliper 10 inches or larger measured 5 feet above the surrounding ground surface shall be removed if at all possible, and special at- tention shall be given to preserving larger trees.
-For removal of trees greater than 12 inches in diameter, the Planning Commission may require a plan for re- vegetation, in order to recover soil stabilization, percolation or buffering lost by removal of such tree. - 4.12.3 Planting of New Trees.
-In all new Major Residential Subdivisions, the subdivider is required to plant at least two suitable broad-leaved deciduous shade trees per approved lot, one of which shall be located in the front yard, unless specifically exempted by the Planning Commission.
-All trees shall be the equivalent of well-rooted nursery-grown stock free of injury, harmful insects, and diseases.
+Prior to release of the surety instrument, all expenses incurred by the Town shall be paid in full by the subdivider/developer.

+4.12.7 Preservation of Trees and Revegetation

+No trees of caliper 10 inches or larger measured 5 feet above the surrounding ground surface shall be removed if at all possible, and special attention shall be given to preserving larger trees.
+For removal of trees greater than 12 inches in diameter, the Planning Commission may require a plan for revegetation, to recover soil stabilization, percolation or buffering lost by removing such tree.

+4.12.8 Planting of New Trees.

+In all new Major Residential Subdivisions, the subdivider is required to plant at least two suitable broadleaved deciduous shade trees per approved lot, one of which shall be located in the front yard, unless specifically exempted by the Planning Commission.
+All trees shall be the equivalent of well-rooted, nursery-grown stock free of injury, harmful insects, and diseases.
 They shall be well-branched, and the branching structure should be sound.
 Unless waived by the Planning Commission, the required tree shall not measure less than two inches in girth at the time of planting.
-Acceptable types of street trees may be se- lected from a list available from the Town of Atoka.
+Acceptable types of street trees may be selected from a list available from the Town of Atoka.
 Conditions for waiver of this requirement may include a detailed plan to retain mature trees within the development.
 At the request of the subdivider/developer, the Planning Commission may defer the planting of trees when the individual builders assume responsibility for planting.
-The responsibility assumed by in- dividual builders shall become a condition of the building permit and shall comply with the Technical Specifications of these regulations.
+The responsibility assumed by individual builders shall become a condition of the building permit and shall comply with the Technical Specifications of these regulations.
 No certificate of occupancy shall be issued until these requirements are completed and accepted.